natalie-kate/music_to_my_ears/TESTING.md

 ### Events Page
   - All events should have an image, backup image shows if no image supplied or broken.
     * Had forgotten to write in the if event.image statement to show backup image if none supplied.
+    * Deleted image from one of the events and backup image didn't display, realised that image name had a spelling mistake. couldn't figure out to change it in AWS so changed the name in the template.
   - Correct buttons appear for the correct users beside events. e.g both for admin and the user that added it, none for other users.
   - Add event button open add event page.
   - Search box works for description, event name and location